For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The caddy bottomed out on blown-out bad shocks with every dip in the road as sparks flew out behind, tumbled and skipped like fireflies at a rave before they died out, disappointing.
 This was for real.
 Seriously.
-The rusted and patched rear muffler separated from its hangers, creased inward once, somersaulted out onto the road, and bounced into the air a few times before coming to rest, rocking back and forth half on the shoulder for just a moment.
+The rusted and patched rear muffler separated from its hangers, creased inward once, strong-armed by the hard pavement, somersaulted out behind onto the road, and bounced into the air a few times before coming to rest, rocking back and forth half on the shoulder for just a moment, the clanging audible in the opened space between it and its owner.
 Immediately, the caddy’s unmuffled engine took on a Daytona roar, echoing off the road below, betraying the out of date and ruined luxury the automobile once possessed.

-Out the passenger window to the right was a Mesa, bleeding, colors stabbed through by the charging sun.
-Like an uninterrupted set of molars set upon flesh-red gums, it stretched on, keeping up with the rocketing car until the teeth broke apart and opened into a pass below the viewpoint, then picked up again across the gap.
-Geological striations of sediment built upon the base of sloped sage and brush and gravel gave its horizon a forever linear trajectory.
+Out the passenger window to the right was a mesa, bleeding, colors stabbed through by the charging sun.
+Like a long set of molars set upon flesh-red gums, it stretched on, keeping up with the rocketing car until the teeth broke apart and opened into a pass below the viewpoint, then picked up again across the gap.
+Geological striations of sediment built upon the base made up of sloped sage and brush and gravel gave its horizon a forever linear trajectory.